 - The System is comprised of Four Service Areas to meet the core requirements:

 - Team Sports

-- Individual Sports
+- o Individual Sports

-- Fitness and Health
+- o Fitness and Health

-- \circ Outreach
+- Outreach

 - Team Sports are offered for all children ages five and above in the following sports:

-- o Baseball/T-Ball
+- Baseball/T-Ball

-- o Soccer
+- Soccer

-- o Basketball
+- Basketball

 - A minimum of two additional teams sports offered at any time of the year (volley ball, dodge ball, cheerleading, flag football, etc., based on community needs and interests).

 - Individual Sports are offered in at least three locally selected sports.
-A minimum of one Fitness and Health option is offered anytime during the year such as healthy lifestyles, healthy eating, personal hygiene, etc.
+A minimum of one Fitness

+and Health option is offered anytime during the year such as healthy lifestyles, healthy eating,

+personal hygiene, etc.

 - Fitness and Health programs focus on nutrition education/counseling and health promotion.
 These programs are implemented throughout the CYS system.

-oNutrition, Counseling or Health activities/event
+- oNutrition, Counseling or Health activities/event